 Deadline: 6 January each year

 The BAD annually sets an essay title on a topic related to dermatology and offers prizes of £500 for the winning essay and three runners-up prizes of £250 each.
 The prize is open to undergraduate medical students studying at a university in the UK or Ireland.
-The essay must not exceed 1,500 words.
-As the essays are not marked anonymously, please put your name on it.
+The essay must not exceed 1,000 words.
+As the essays are not marked anonymously, please include your name.

 NB - The use of fancy typefaces, colour, pictures/graphics, etc, will not improve your chances of winning a prize.

 Intercalated Degree Grant: 2 x £3,000